alan2john/UWE-Programming-for-engineers-coursework/README.md

 4. Click the run (Play) icon.
 5. The program will output the final analysis to results.txt.

+Using gcc, open your terminal in the project directory and run the following command:

+gcc main.c waveform.c io.c -o PowerAnalyser -lm

 To run the compiled executable:
 Windows: .\PowerAnalyser.exe